 * Central bank chief cites five reasons inflation will fall

 * Tombini sees "managed exchange-rate" policy slowing price increases

-* Economists, however, forecast elevated inflation this year
+* Economists, however, forecast elevated inflation this year and next

 By Tiago Pariz